software-patterns/workshop/README.md

 - Our experiences are defined by perceptions of our environment.
 - Computer systems are increasingly interwoven with our lives - they constitute a large part of our environment.
 - We have long recognized that the physical spaces we inhabit impact our wellbeing for good or ill (c.f.
 Christopher Alexander's works).
 When physical space is not structured according to human needs, its inhabitants suffer.
-- [Research suggests](https://ledger.humanetech.com/) that computer systems can likewise take a heavy toll on our wellbeing.
+- [Recent research suggests](https://ledger.humanetech.com/) that computer systems can likewise take a heavy toll on our wellbeing.
-- As virtual spaces come to define more of our experiences, we will need new pattern languages that can shape those spaces for the benefit of their inhabitants.
+  These computer systems have introduced new forces into our environments—forces that are likely not resolvable by the patterns in _A Pattern Language_.
+- What we need now is an extended pattern language that accounts for these new forces.

 # What